botram/botram-api/README.md

 # NEW FEATURE !
+`# wednesday 21/03/2017`
+ wiring those API to _MOBILE APP_

+`# tuesday 21/03/2017`
+  these are feature from botram API
+ - User can have a favourite food !
+ - User can search other user food list !

+`# Monday 20/03/2017`
-  these are new feature from botram API
+these are feature from botram API
-   - User can post their food ! but not with the pic
+   - User can post their food ! with the picture !
    - User can Request a food they wanted !
    - User can Accept / non - Accept request from another user !
    - User can see all the food their created !
    - User can see all requested food !
    - User can re-sell their sold out food !
    - User can search food !

 ### Tech